Joaquim-Manjama/Minesweeper/README.md

 # Minesweeper
 Clone of google's Minesweer game.
 Made using pygame.
 It still has issues but works.
+Sometimes...